Andrija Popović: Sports career

 Popovic is one of Montenegrin athletes with the highest number of medals.
 He was a member of the water polo team of Yugoslavia and winner of the gold medal at the 1984 Summer Olympics, the gold medal at the World Championships in 1986, and the silver medal at the European Championships in 1985 and 1987.
 While playing for the ”Mladost”, Zagreb he won two European Champions Cup in 1989/90 and 1990/91.
 He was awarded as the best athlete of Montenegro in 1985.
-He is Vice President of the Montenegrin Olympic Committee and president of the Montenegrin Olympians Club.
+He was Vice President of the Montenegrin Olympic Committee and the Montenegrin Olympians Club president.

+He is currently the Secretary General of the Montenegrin Olympic Committee.